dpiedra86/Pewlett-Hackard-Analysis/README.md

 ### Results

--At first glance we know we have 133,776 employees that may retire.
+- At first glance we know we have 133,776 employees that may retire.

 ![retiring_employees_by_title](https://github.com/dpiedra86/Pewlett-Hackard-Analysis/blob/main/Img/retiring_employees_by_title.png)